davidmedev222/agency/README.md

 # **🌐TECHNOLOGIES USED**

-Se uso `ViteJs` como framework de desarollo, `ReactTs` para el desarrollo de interfaces, `Styled Components` para el desarrollo de estilos, `Context API` para el manejo y gestión de estados globales, `React Router Dom` para enrutamiento del proyecto, `TS Standard` como linter de código, `Pnpm` para la gestión de paquetes, `Git` para el control de versiones y `Github` para hospedar el código del proyecto.
+I used `ViteJs` as development framework, `ReactTs` for interface development, `Styled Components` for style development, `Context API` for global state handling and management, `React Router Dom` for project routing, `TS Standard` as code linter, Pnpm for package management, Git for version control and Github for hosting the project code.